21st-century classical music: Multimedia and music

-Classical composers continue to write film music: Philip Glass (The Hours, Naqoyqatsi, and Notes on a Scandal), Michael Nyman (Everyday), John Williams (Harry Potter film series, Indiana Jones and the Kingdom of the Crystal Skull, and Star Wars: The Force Awakens) are some of the most notable.
+Classical composers continue to write film music: Philip Glass (The Hours, Naqoyqatsi, and Notes on a Scandal), Michael Nyman (Everyday), John Williams (Harry Potter, Indiana Jones, Jurassic Park, Schindler's List and Star Wars) are some of the most notable.

 Apart from film composers and Judith Weir, mentioned above, other composers have embraced the growing technological advances of the 21st century.

 The work In Seven Days (2008), by Thomas Adès, was composed for a piano, an orchestra, and six video screens.
 The video segments were created by Tal Rosner, Adès's civil partner.
 Polaris for orchestra and five video screens was released in 2011.

 In 2008, Tan Dun (best known for the score for Crouching Tiger, Hidden Dragon) was commissioned by Google to compose Internet Symphony No. 1—"Eroica" to be performed collaboratively by the YouTube Symphony Orchestra.
 This work used the internet to recruit orchestra members and the final result was compiled into a mashup video, which premiered worldwide on YouTube.

 Ludovico Einaudi is one other notable composer still working in the 21st century, blending classical, folk, pop, rock and world musics.
 Polystylism and musical eclecticism are therefore important.
 He came to prominence in 1996 with his piano album Le Onde and is still very popular in Britain and Italy.
 His latest work is Elements, for piano, electronics and orchestra (2014), and he has written the film music for This Is England (2006) and its sequels (2010, 2011, and 2015), the trailer music for Black Swan (2010), and the classical album Una Mattina (2004).
 His album, In a Time Lapse, was released on 21 January 2013, with US and Canadian supporting tours.

+Christopher Tin is also hailed among the best American composers of the 21st century.
+His success following the creation of the soundtrack for the Civilization IV and Civilization VI videogames helped legitimise the videogame music genre as an art form.
+His music "Baba Yetu" from the video game Civilization IV, won the 53rd Annual Grammy Awards in 2011 and became the first piece of video game music to win a Grammy Award.
+This eventually led to the creation of a dedicated Grammy Award for Best Score Soundtrack for Video Games and Other Interactive Media in 2022.